FlyingOE/csv2xlsx/README.md

   -filemask
-        bulk mode, specify a file mask here (e.g. "/use/docs/datalib/2018*.csv") make sure to quote the filespace to prevent shell globbing -h
+        bulk mode, specify a file mask here (e.g. "/use/docs/datalib/2018*.csv") make sure to quote the filespace to prevent shell globbing -headerlines
+        specify number of header lines in the CSV file (default is 1, use 0 fpr no header) -h
   -help
     	display usage information